EduhxH/IA-agent-with-tools---/README.md

 ## ✨ Features

-- 🛠 **Manual ReAct Pattern** — Implementation of the reasoning loop without LangChain or similar SDKs
+- 🛠 **Manual ReAct Pattern** — Implementation of the reasoning loop from scratch for full control.
-- 🌐 **Web Search Tool** — Integrated with DuckDuckGo to find real-time information
+- 🌐 **Web Search Tool** — Integrated with DuckDuckGo to find real-time information.
-- 🔢 **Calculator Tool** — Accurate mathematical operations performed via code execution
+- 🔢 **Calculator Tool** — Accurate mathematical operations performed via code execution.
-- 📂 **File Reader** — Capability to read and process local files for context
+- 📂 **File Reader** — Capability to read and process local files for context.
-- 🚀 **FastAPI Backend** — Lightweight and fast API to handle agent logic
+- 🚀 **FastAPI Backend** — Lightweight and fast API to handle agent logic.
-- 💻 **React UI** — Modern and responsive chat interface built with React 19 and Vite
+- 💻 **React UI** — Modern and responsive chat interface built with React 19 and Vite.
-- 🔒 **100% Local** — Powered by Ollama, ensuring your data never leaves your machine
+- 🔒 **100% Local** — Powered by Ollama, ensuring your data never leaves your machine.
-- ⚡ **Real-time Interaction** — Seamless communication between the frontend and the agentic backend
+- ⚡ **Real-time Interaction** — Seamless communication between the frontend and the agentic backend.

 ---